adamcooke/moonrope/README.md

 # Return the full information plus specified expansions
 structure(:user, user, :full => true, :expansions => [:projects, :financials])

+# You don't need to provide the name of the structure if it can
+# be auto-determined from the name of the class.
+structure(user, :full => true)
 ```

 Remember, these can be used in structures as well as actions.
 So, you may